brigadecore/brigade/docs/content/topics/project-developers/projects.md

 ```

 A few assets will be created in the directory in which the command is run.
-The bulk of the generated files can be found in the `.brigade` directory,
+The bulk of the generated files can be found in the `.brigade/` directory,
 including the project definition file (`project.yaml`), a secrets file
 (`secrets.yaml`) and a `NOTES.txt` file with next steps.
 Additionally, a
-`.gitignore` file is created to ensure that the secrets file and script
+`.gitignore` file is created (or amended, if it already exists) to ensure that
-dependencies are not tracked in version control.
+the secrets file and script dependencies are not tracked in version control.

 ### The `brig project create` Command

 With a project definition file in hand, you're now ready to create the project
-with brig:
+with brig.
+For purposes of demonstration, let's say the `project.yaml` file
+exists in the same directory as the command being run:

 ```console
 $ brig project create --file project.yaml